-Owosso is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Owosso is a city of service providers, sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Owosso who work in sales jobs (12.15%), office and administrative support (11.35%), and personal care services (7.31%).
+Owosso is a blue-collar town, with 38.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Owosso is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Owosso who work in sales jobs (10.53%), office and administrative support (10.47%), and management occupations (7.19%).

-The per capita income in Owosso in 2010 was $18,041, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $72,164 for a family of four.
+The per capita income in Owosso in 2018 was $22,947, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $91,788 for a family of four.
 However, Owosso contains both very wealthy and poor people as well.

 The people who call Owosso home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Owosso residents report their race to be White, followed by Native American.
-Important ancestries of people in Owosso include Irish, English, Polish, and French.
+The greatest number of Owosso residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Owosso include German, Irish, English, Polish, and French.

 The most common language spoken in Owosso is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Italian.